cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 {% include toc title="Navigation" %}

 Unlaunch is an exploit that allows homebrew applications to take full advantage of the Nintendo DSi hardware at boot.
-Examples include dumping a Slot-1 device, launching into hiyaCFW amongst others.
+Examples include dumping a Slot-1 device and launching into hiyaCFW, amongst others.

 {% capture usageInstructions %}
 WARNING: While low, there is a chance of **bricking your console** when installing Unlaunch.
 If you are worried whether you'd brick, these are all the benefits your console will gain by installing Unlaunch:

 - Higher compatibility with running old Nintendo DS homebrew via nds-bootstrap-hb (including the SNES emulator in TWiLight Menu++)
+- Better sound in GBARunner2
 - Launching incompatible flashcarts
+- Removing region locks on DSi enhanced / exclusive games
-- Dumping SLOT-1 data
+- Accessing Slot-1 data
-- Launching DSiWare
+- Launching DSiWare from SD
 - Launching titles at boot (such as TWiLight Menu++ or other DSiWare)

-Evaluate whether Unlaunch is necessary or not.
+- Protection from bricking

 {% endcapture %}

 <div class="notice--primary">{{ usageInstructions | markdownify }}</div>